 - Identity Theft Insurance

-The Identity Theft Resource Center receives numerous inquiries from consumers regarding identity theft products or services available for purchase.
+The Identity Theft Resource Center receives numerous inquiries from consumers regarding identity theft products and services available for purchase.
 While ITRC does not endorse any specific product or service, this document has been created to help consumers understand various products, their benefits and limitations, and what items should be included.
 Most of these services can be done by an industrious and identity theft-aware consumer.
-For instance, you can check your own credit reports via the free federal program: www.annualcreditreport.com, please refer to ITRC Fact Sheet 125.
+For instance, you can check your own credit reports via the free federal program: www.annualcreditreport.com.
+Please refer to ITRC Fact Sheet FS 125 for more information.

-However, if you have the discretionary money and want to avail yourself of consumer products, this guide will help you understand features that should be provided.
+However, if you have the discretionary money and want to take advantage of consumer products, this guide will help you understand a little bit more about what you’re purchasing.

 Identity theft is not just a financial crime.
-Therefore, it is ITRC‘s position that no one product can fully PROTECT you from identity theft and that any advertisement stating it provides a complete protection program is misleading and fraudulent.
+Therefore, it is ITRC‘s position that no one product can fully protect you from identity theft and that any advertisement stating it provides a complete protection program may be misleading.
 For example, none of these products can stop a criminal from using your information when being ticketed by a police officer.
 Additionally, they cannot stop someone from using your Social Security number to get a job or apply for government benefits.